onap/vnfrqts-requirements/docs/Chapter8/ves7_1spec.rst

 **Figure 1**: REST Resource Structure

-The {Port} above is typically 8443.
+The {Port} above (as seen from the network function perspective) is typically 30417, in environments, where local VES collector port 8443 is mapped to a Kubernetes NodePort, which is a standard configuration in ONAP OOM Helm charts.

 Common Event Format
 ^^^^^^^^^^^^^^^^^^^^